 9/11: What to watch, read and listen to if you want to understand the world-changing attacks on the World Trade Center and Pentagon

 The 9/11 terrorist attacks not only killed 3,000 innocent people in New York and Washington, D.C., but also shattered the post-Cold War peace Americans had become accustomed to during the 1990s.
-Suddenly, the U.S was plunged into a worldwide fight against terrorism.
+Suddenly the U.S was plunged into a worldwide fight against terrorism.
 There were new security procedures at airports and office buildings.
 And, of course, new wars in Afghanistan and Iraq.

 Like the attack on Pearl Harbor and the assassination of John F. Kennedy, Sept.
-11 was one of those history-making events that we will never stop grappling with.
-Below, some of the books, movies and podcasts that have done the most to bring clarity to tragedy.
+11 was one of those history-making events that we will always be grappling with.
+Below, some of the books, movies and podcasts that have done the most to bring clarity to the tragedy.

-Read more via New York Daily News:
+Read more via the New York Daily News: Biden to be a no-show at 9/11 ceremony in NYC amid feud with Adams over migrants

 WHAT TO READ

+“102 Minutes: The Untold Story of the Fight to Survive Inside the Twin Towers”

-Unimaginably gripping, this book by Jim Dwyer and Kevin Flynn is arguably the best record of the attacks themselves.
-The title refers to between American Airlines 11 hitting the South Tower at 8:46 AM and 10:28 AM, when the North Tower collapsed.
+This book by Jim Dwyer and Kevin Flynn is arguably the best record of the attacks themselves.
+The title refers to the span of time between American Airlines 11 hitting the South Tower at 8:46 AM and 10:28 AM, when the North Tower collapsed.

-With incredible detail, Dwyer and Flynn recreate the fight to survive as thousands of people inside the World Trade Center complex tried to make sense of the morning’s events.
-Some hurried down to street level.
-Others called loved ones to assure them that all was well.
+Dwyer and Flynn recreate the scene in incredible detail as thousands of people in the World Trade Center complex tried to make sense of the morning’s events.
+Some rushed down to street level.
+Others called loved ones to assure them that they were OK.

-The authors “unflinchingly place the reader in the minds and hearts of the people who actually confronted our worst fears,” “I suspect that you, like me, will read this book in a single suspenseful sitting, even though we know the ending.”
+The authors “unflinchingly place the reader in the minds and hearts of the people who actually confronted our worst fears,” James B. Stewart wrote in his New York Times review of the book.
+“I suspect that you, like me, will read this book in a single suspenseful sitting, even though we know the ending.”

+Read more via Yahoo News: Remembering to remember the World Trade Center

 The Falling Man - Iconic Image from 9/11 pic.twitter.com/qOzMmI7wtp